01 of 09

 Southeast Asia's multiple religious traditions reflect millennia of peaceful trade and violent conquest: they serve as vital roots for the local culture and represent the worldview of the countries they inhabit.

-The Philippines' churches, Myanmar's temples and the mosques of Malaysia and Indonesia provide a capsule view of their respective countries' history and mindset, making them invaluable stops for any visitor who means to see what each country is all about underneath.Continue to 2 of 6 below.
+The Philippines' churches, Myanmar's temples and Malaysia's mosques provide a capsule view of their respective countries' history and mindset, making them invaluable stops for any visitor who means to see what each country is all about underneath.Continue to 2 of 9 below.

 Angkor Wat, Cambodia